Replace Rusty Floor Panels

 Zinc Spray

-To help protect the new sheet metal, spray both sides with a zinc-rich primer.
+For additional protection against rust, spray both sides with a zinc-rich primer.
 These are offered by many different companies.
 The primer dries quickly, and gets sprayed on after trimming but before welding.

 zinc weld-through primer spray